Podcasts & RSS Feeds

 “I want a kid to graduate from our school and be able to look around and be like, I’ve been in this neighborhood forever, I know exactly what businesses will work.
 I know exactly what the needs are in this community, but also in Detroit in general,” said Putnam.
 “I want to graduate the next mayors, the next city council people, the next business owners of Detroit.
 I want to graduate the next president and a president who really has some real understanding of social capital and the needs of society and what it means to be a citizen and not just make money.”

-Amanda Rossman will be the executive director of the school.
-Rossman spent 11 years teaching in Detroit before helping found the Boggs School.
+Amanda Rosman will be the executive director of the school.
+Rosman spent 11 years teaching in Detroit before helping found the Boggs School.

-Like Rossman, Principal Julia Putnam has a child here too.
+Like Rosman, Principal Julia Putnam has a child here too.